Patrick Holford

-Patrick Holford is a British author and entrepreneur who endorses a range of controversial vitamin tablets.
+Patrick Holford is a British author and entrepreneur who endorses a range of vitamin tablets.
 As an advocate of alternative nutrition and diet methods, he appears regularly on television and radio in the UK and abroad.
 He has 36 books in print in 29 languages.
 His business career promotes a wide variety of alternative medical approaches such as orthomolecular medicine, many of which are considered pseudoscientific by mainstream science and medicine.

-Holford's claims about HIV and autism are not in line with modern medical thought, and have been criticised for putting people in danger and damaging public health.
+Holford's claims about HIV and autism are not in line with modern medical thought and have been criticised for putting people in danger and damaging public health.

-In 2006 Holford was discovered to be using his PR advisor to delete critical content from his Wikipedia page.
+In 2006 Holford was discovered to be using his PR adviser to delete critical content from his Wikipedia page.

 Career

 Holford obtained a BSc in experimental psychology from the University of York in 1979.
-As a psychology student, he became interested in the biochemistry of mental health problems.
+As a psychology student he became interested in the biochemistry of mental health problems.
 His research brought him in contact with Carl Pfeiffer and Abram Hoffer, both of whom claimed success in treating mental illness with nutritional therapy.

-In 1984, Holford founded the Institute for Optimum Nutrition (ION).
-At that institute, he has worked on nutritional approaches to clinical depression, schizophrenia, ADHD and eating disorders.
-In 1995, the Board of Trustees of ION (of which he was a director) awarded him an Honorary Diploma in Nutritional Therapy.
+In 1984 Holford founded the Institute for Optimum Nutrition (ION).
+At that institute he has worked on nutritional approaches to clinical depression, schizophrenia, ADHD and eating disorders.
+In 1995 the Board of Trustees of ION (of which he was a director) awarded him an Honorary Diploma in Nutritional Therapy.

 He retired as Director of ION in 1998 and was awarded ION's Award for Excellence in 2009.

-He was the chief executive officer and co-founder (with Professor André Tylee of the Institute of Psychiatry) of the special interest group that developed into Food for the Brain Foundation, a registered charity which has the stated aim of promoting mental health through nutrition.
+He was the chief executive officer and cofounder (with Professor André Tylee of the Institute of Psychiatry) of the special interest group that developed into Food for the Brain Foundation, a registered charity that has the stated aim of promoting mental health through nutrition.
 He was also director of the Brain Bio Centre, which specialises in a nutrition-based approach to mental health problems.

 Holford is a Fellow of the British Association for Nutritional Therapy (BANT), one of a number of professional bodies that seek to represent nutritional therapists in the UK.
 He is registered with the Complementary and Natural Healthcare Council.
 He is also the Patron of the South African Association of Nutritional Therapy and the Irish Association of Nutritional Therapy.

-Between 2007 and 2008 Holford was Visiting Professor at Teesside University and in 2007 was appointed as Head of Science and Education at Biocare, a nutritional supplement company.
+Between 2007 and 2008 Holford was a visiting professor at Teesside University and in 2007 was appointed as Head of Science and Education at Biocare, a nutritional supplement company.

 Holford has 36 books in print in 29 languages.

 Criticism

-Holford has been the subject of criticism for his promotion of medically dubious techniques and products including hair analysis, his support of the now struck off doctor Andrew Wakefield, and advocating the use of "non-drug alternatives for mental health" for which he has been given an award by the Church of Scientology-backed Citizens Commission on Human Rights.
+Holford has been the subject of criticism for his promotion of medically dubious techniques and products including hair analysis, his support of the now struck-off doctor Andrew Wakefield and advocating the use of "non-drug alternatives for mental health", for which he has been given an award by the Church of Scientology-backed Citizens Commission on Human Rights.

-In 2006 Patrick Holford was discovered to be using his PR advisor to delete content on his Wikipedia page which was critical.
+In 2006 Patrick Holford was discovered to be using his PR adviser to delete content on his Wikipedia page that was critical of him.